maths/moodle-qbank_gitsync/README.md

 ## Duplicates and waste

 Expert users' time is much more valuable than DB storage or file storage.
-If users import/export materials which are not needed in a particular Moodle course then they could simply be ignored.....up to a point.
+If users import/export materials which are not needed in a particular moodle course then they could simply be ignored.....up to a point.

 The logical disconnection of the synchronise questions from the .git repository provides lots of options when combined with version control features such as branches.
 Users will need to match their expertise with the complexity of the way they choose to use the tool.
 We expect the most common use will be one or more manifest files in the top-level of the git repository.